Esri/arcgis-runtime-samples-android/java/animate-3d-graphic/README.md

 * Plus and Minus -- controls distance of 2D view from ground level.

-Moving the Camera:

-* Simply use regular zoom and pan interactions with the mouse.
-When in follow mode, the `OrbitGeoElementCameraController` will keep the camera locked to the plane.

 ## How it works

 1. Create a `GraphicsOverlay` and attach it to the `SceneView`.